eddie-an/Wordle-clone/README.md

 ---
 # Gameplay

-The full game play is shown in the .mp4 file in the repository.
+The full game play is shown in the gameplay_video.mp4 file in the repository (download is required to view).

 Keep scrolling for further explanations.
 <br>